Topological conditions on inhomogeneous fractals in Martin boundary theory and their algorithmic testing: Preliminaries

-This Martin boundary is in some sence connected to the fractal and the attractor.
-For the homogenous case this was first studied by \cite{DS2001, DS2002} and later in \cite{JuLauWang2012, LauNgai2012, LauWang2015}.
-Under the following conditions this can also be done in the inhomogenous case.
+This Martin boundary is in some sense connected to the fractal and the attractor.
+For the homogeneous case this was first studied by \cite{DS2001, DS2002} and later in \cite{JuLauWang2012, LauNgai2012, LauWang2015}.
+Under the following conditions this can also be done in the inhomogeneous case.